Banh Chung (Vietnamese Sticky Rice Cake)

 Prepare the Rice and Mung Beans

-1. Strain the rice.
-Strain the water from the rice.
+1. Strain the water from the rice.
 Set aside.

-2. Boil the mung beans.
-Strain the mung beans.
-In a medium pot, fill halfway with water, add 1 teaspoon of salt and mung beans.
+2. Strain the mung beans.
+In a medium pot, fill halfway with water, add 1 1/4 teaspoons of salt, and the mung beans.
 Heat on high until it boils.
-When the water boils, turn the heat down to simmer.
-Cover the pot and simmer for 15 minutes or until softened.
-Then strain the water and mash the mung beans.
+When the water boils, turn the heat down to a simmer.
+Cover and simmer for 15 minutes.
+Then strain and mash the mung beans.

-3. Saute the shallots.
-In a large skillet or wok, heat 3-4 tablespoons of vegetable on high heat.
-Add the shallots and saute for 2 minutes on high and then reduce the heat to low and continue cooking until caramelized and tender about 10-15 minutes.
+3. In a large skillet or wok, heat 3-4 tablespoons of vegetable oil on high heat.
+Add the shallots and saute for 2 minutes on high and then reduce the heat to low and continue cooking until caramelized and tender, about 10-15 minutes.

-4. Mix together.
-In a medium mixing bowl, mix together the salt, sugar, pepper, chicken powder, caramelized shallots and mashed mung beans.
+4. In a medium mixing bowl, mix the salt, sugar, pepper, chicken powder, caramelized shallots, and mashed mung beans.
 Set aside.

 How to assemble (image-guided)

-1. Line the mold with banana leaves.
-Line the mold with at least 4-6 strips of banana leaves (~4x 12 inches) layering them in alternative directions like a cross.
-Make sure to leave 2 inches of banana leaf above the mold to seal the banh chung later.
-Then using 4 thinner strips (~2×10 inches) line the inside of the mold to seal the corners.
+1. Line the mold with 4-6 strips of banana leaves (~4x 12 inches), layering them in alternating directions like a cross.
+Make sure to leave 2 inches of banana leaf above the mold so it can be sealed later.
+Then, using 4 thinner strips (~2×10 inches), line the inside of the mold to seal the corners.

-1. Add the rice.
-Add an even layer of sticky rice, about 1/2 of an inch.
+1. Add an even layer of sticky rice.

 Filling the base of the banh chang with soaked sticky rice.